Chapter 5: Seeding

 Heavily Compacted Soils

-Getting your seeds to grow is a priority, try to get good seed to soil contact when possible.
+Getting your seeds to grow is a priority.
+Try to get good seed-to-soil contact when possible.

 —Joe Kooiker, Story County, 2024

-For hydroseeding we prefer the site to be rough and a little soft.
+For hydroseeding, we prefer the site to be rough and a little soft.
 We seed immediately after the construction equipment has left, with no additional seedbed preparation.
-The rough texture keeps the seed in place and the softness allows for better root penetration.
+The rough texture keeps the seed in place, and the softness allows for better root penetration.
 However, for drill seeding, firmness is the most important factor.
 It is easy for seed to get buried too deep in soft seedbeds, either during or post planting.

 —Doug Sheeley, Dallas County, 2024